SonarSource/sonarlint-vscode/README.md

 Select **Save Connection** and verify that the new connection was set up successfully in the Connected Mode view.

 To set up a Connected Mode for SonarLint v3.5.4 and lower, please see the relevant wiki for [Connection Setup](https://github.com/SonarSource/sonarlint-vscode/wiki/Connected-Mode#connection-setup).

+### Project Binding
+SonarLint keeps server-side data in a local storage.
+If you change something on the server such as the Quality Profile, SonarLint will automatically attempt to synchronize with configured servers at startup & once every hour, and will do its best to [synchronize with the most appropriate branch from the server](https://github.com/SonarSource/sonarlint-vscode/wiki/Branches-awareness).
+Additionally, you can trigger an update of the local storage using the "SonarLint: Update all project bindings to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").

 ### Project Binding Setup